 Every platform leads with their lowest number.
 TrueCoach says “from $26/month.”
 Everfit says “free.”
 Trainerize says “$10/month.”
 Those numbers are real.
 They’re also irrelevant to most coaches.

 TrueCoach’s $26 covers 5 clients.
 At 21 clients, you’re on their Pro plan at $137/month.
-Trainerize’s $10 covers 2 clients.
-Everfit’s free tier is generous at 5 clients, but adding meal plans, automation, and payment processing brings a 25-client roster to ~$120/month.
+Trainerize’s old “$10” starter number has shifted to $9 for 2 clients, and Everfit’s free tier is still generous at 5 clients - but once you price in the client tier plus meal plans, automation, and payments, an annual-billed roster above 25 clients is closer to ~$125-130/month than the headline suggests.

 The Four Hidden Costs of Coaching Software